xavier-orcutt/FlatironCleaner/README.md

 Key features of the package include:
 - Providing a modular architecture that allows researchers to select which Flatiron files to process
-- Converting long-format dataframes (with multiple rows per patient) into wide-format dataframes with unique PatientIDs per row
+- Converting long-format dataframes into wide-format dataframes with unique PatientIDs per row
 - Ensuring appropriate data types for predictive modeling and statistical analysis
 - Standardizing data cleaning around a user-specified index date, such as metastatic diagnosis or treatment initiation
 - Engineering clinically relevant variables for analysis